TJHeuvel/tjheuvel.net/_drafts/unity-rendering-3-submitting-draws.md

     planeSize.y = math.tan(camera.fieldOfView / 2 * Mathf.Deg2Rad);
     planeSize.x = planeSize.y * camera.aspect;

-    float3 nearClipExtends = new float3(planeSize * camera.nearClipPlane, camera.nearClipPlane);
+    float3 nearClipMax = new float3(planeSize * camera.nearClipPlane, camera.nearClipPlane);
+    float3 nearClipMin = -nearClipMax;
-    float3 farClipExtends = new float3(planeSize * camera.farClipPlane, camera.farClipPlane);
+    float3 farClipMax = new float3(planeSize * camera.farClipPlane, camera.farClipPlane);
+    float3 farClipMin = -nearClipMax;

+    Plane[] planes = new Plane[7];

+    planes[0] = asdf;

+    //etc
 %>

+**TODO TIJMEN YOU BIG FAT LIER THIS DOESNT WORK**

 These give the top right corner of our near and far plane, the bottom left are the negation of this.
 We can create a plane with 3 of them.

 There's a faster way of calculating these, by extracting them from the projection matrix.
 This is described [here](http://www.cs.otago.ac.nz/postgrads/alexis/planeExtraction.pdf), and is what Unity does internally.